Homework 3: Define the Sprite

 includes error checking for the dimensions.
 You'll need to read the characters into your contents_

 array.
-Because the sprite format itself treats collapses the 2-D grid of characters into a single line and we also store the data in a 1-D array, you can just read the characters in order into the array.
+Because the sprite format itself collapses the 2-D grid of characters into a single line and we also store the data in a 1-D array, you can just read the characters in order into the array.
 In fact, we require you do it that way rather than use a nested loop to read the characters row by row.

 The readFromStream